joshhornby/joshhornby.github.io/_posts/2026-02-10-managing-up-as-tech-lead.md

 Pick your battles.
 You can't fight for everything.
 Decide what matters most and focus your energy there.
 Constant requests wear down your influence.

 Acknowledge constraints.
-Your manager operates within limits you don't always see.
-Budget, headcount, political realities.
+Your manager works within limits you don't always see: budget, headcount, and politics you never watch play out.
 Acknowledge these when making requests.
 It shows you understand their position and makes you easier to work with.

 ## Influencing without authority

-Tech leads often need to influence decisions they don't control.
-Architectural standards, team processes, resource allocation.
+Tech leads often need to influence decisions they don't control, like architectural standards or how another team runs its process.
 You can't mandate these things, but you can shape them.

 Build credibility first.
 Your influence comes from your track record.
-Deliver consistently, show good judgment, follow through on commitments.
+Deliver consistently and follow through on what you commit to.
 People listen to people they trust.
 This is especially true in remote companies where you need to [get in the room](/getting-in-the-room-at-remote-company) through consistent, visible contribution.

 Understand the decision-maker.
 What does your manager care about?
 What pressures are they under?
 What would make them look good to their manager?
 Frame your proposals in terms of their priorities.

 Make it easy to say yes.
 Do the work upfront.
-Don't bring a vague idea; bring a proposal with options and trade-offs already thought through.
+Don't bring a vague idea.
+Bring a proposal with the options and trade-offs already thought through.
 The easier you make the decision, the more likely you get what you want.

 Accept no gracefully.
 Sometimes the answer is no. Accept it without resentment, understand why, and move on.
 How you handle no affects whether you get yes next time.